StratusLab/stratuslab.github.com/_posts/2012-01-10-try-user-cli-installation.md

 ####RPM

-These packages only work on RedHat Enterprise Linux systems and derivative systems like CentOS and ScientificLinux.
+These packages only work on RedHat Enterprise Linux systems (and its derivatives like CentOS and ScientificLinux) and OpenSuSE.
 You must have root access to your machine to install them.

-It is recommended to do the installation with [yum][yum].
-The configuration for yum can be found [here][yum-config].
+For RHEL and RHEL-like systems, it is recommended to do the installation with [yum][yum].
+The configuration for yum can be found [here][yum-config], choosing the "centos-6.2" repository.
 Execute:

     $ yum install stratuslab-cli-user

 to install the latest version of the client tools.

+For OpenSuSE, configure zypper for the StratusLab OpenSuSE repository ("opensuse-12.1") and use it to install the package.

 ###Windows